-All major medical benefits are available to employees who are regularly scheduled to work 16 hours per week or more.
+Healthcare benefits are available to employees who are regularly scheduled to work at least 24 hours each week.

-Besides offering competitive salaries, Seattle Children’s cares for your financial stability and security through a variety of resources.
+Besides competitive salaries, we provide these resources for your financial stability and security.

 Time Away From Work

 Seattle Children’s provides eligible team members with generous paid time away from work for vacation, holidays, personal and sick time – including bonding pay for new parents.
 Accruals begin on your first day of employment and increase with years of service.

 We support our employees’ right to job protection as they take care of the health of themselves and close family members.

 Benefits-eligible employees have a separate leave bank of 80 hours for qualified bonding leave (birth, adoption, foster placed to adopt) at 100% of their regular rate of pay (prorated by FTE).
 This benefit is available to eligible employees after 6 months of employment.